liamoc/learn-you-an-agda/pages/peano.md

 * It checks your types.
 Types are how you encode proofs in Agda (although we haven't done any non-trivial proofs yet), so this is important.
 * It checks that your program provably terminates.
 Checking that any program terminates is in general undecidable (see [The Halting Problem](http://en.wikipedia.org/wiki/Halting_problem)), but proof obligations can only be machine-checked by Agda if your program terminates.
 To circumvent this dilemma, Agda runs its checker only on *structural* recursion with finite data structures, and warns that it can't check proof obligations if non-structural recursion is ever used.
-We will discuss this more in later chapters.
+We will discuss this more in later chapters, but the only examples presented in the early part of this book will be ones that Agda can already prove terminates.

 To run a check, type `C-c C-l` into emacs, or choose Load from the Agda menu.
-If your program checks correctly, there will be no hole markers (yellow highlighting) and no orange-highlighted non-terminating sections.
+If your program checks correctly, there will be no error messages, no hole markers (yellow highlighting) and no orange-highlighted non-terminating sections.
 It should also say `Agda: Checked` at the bottom of the window, and you get syntax highlighting.

+Right now, our checks aren't all that meaningful - the only thing they prove is that our addition function does indeed take any natural number and produce a natural number, as the type suggests.
+Later on, when we encode more information in our types, our checks can mean a lot more - even more than running and testing the program.

 "I Have Merely Proven It Correct"
 ---------------------------------